|Tartines - Open-faced Sandwiches|

 "As with wines that improve with age, the oldest friendships ought to be the most delightful." - Cicero

 When we think home entertaining we mostly think fussy!
-We fuss about what to cook, how to serve, what wines, which juices... we also fuss about how it will all be received, how talented we will appear, how impressive we are to our friends, how we could be criticised... we fuss and fuss and then fuss some more!
+We fuss about what to cook, how to serve, what drinks... we also fuss about how it will all be received, how talented we will appear, how impressive we are to our friends, how we could be criticised... we fuss and fuss and then fuss some more!
 Most would agree that they like to entertain at home, however, most would also tell you that sometimes it becomes so much hard work and drama that by the time the guests arrive, they have become too tired to actually enjoy!
 That all they want is for everyone to leave so they can go to sleep!
 While that can be one scenario to your evening with friends, it really does not have to be one!
-There are ways to entertain elegantly and with uber style, without the fuss, and without the hard work!
-In fact, you will enjoy every second of it, maybe even sneak a few bites and have a glass of wine while putting together a mouth watering variety of food for you and your guests to enjoy!
+There are ways to entertain elegantly and with good style, without the fuss, and without the hard work!
+In fact, you will enjoy every second of it, maybe even sneak a few bites and have a drink while putting together a mouth watering variety of food for you and your guests to enjoy!
 Sounds like the party starts before the bell rings!

 Not only that, but with this kind of food, you will encourage your guests to be social, interact, and even give them something to talk about!

 Sandwiches are everyone's very old friends.
 Who does not like to tuck into a sandwich?
 I actually prefer a good healthy sandwich for lunch over a heavy cooked meal!
 Sandwiches are easy to pick up and bite into.
 They offer a variety of flavours and textures, and are delicious.
 Just because a food type is very familiar that does not mean it is no good for entertaining nor does it necessarily mean that it can't be impressive!